Updated on October 3, 2023. Originally published on October 15, 2015.

 While automobile accidents are a leading cause of injury and death for adults in the United States, they are the No. 1 cause of death for drivers aged 16-19.

-According to the Centers for Disease Control and Prevention (CDC), 7 teens die each day in this country as the result of car accidents, and thousands more are injured.
+According to the Centers for Disease Control and Prevention (CDC), 8 teens die each day in this country as a result of car accidents, and thousands more are injured.